-Make sure that the matching field is visible in the filter item.
-It is impossible to filter data by adding this field to hidden dimensions.
+Make sure that the matching field is visible in the dashboard item.
+You cannot use a hidden field to filter across data sources.

 You can prevent specific dashboard items from being affected by Master Filters.
 To do this, use the Ignore Master Filters button in the Data Ribbon tab.

 To do this in code, use the FilterableDashboardItemInteractivityOptions.IgnoreMasterFilters property.

 If an item is in a container (in the Dashboard Item Group or Tab Page), the container's settings affect the master filter's scope.
 If an item in a group or a tab page has the Ignore Master Filters option enabled, the item ignores master filters from items in the same container and applies master filters from items outside the container, including items from other groups or tab pages.

 The DashboardDesigner.CanSetMasterFilter method allows you to determine whether master filtering can affect the specified dashboard item.
 Use the DashboardDesigner.GetAvailableFilterValues method (or the DashboardDesigner.GetEntireRange method for the Range Filter dashboard item) to obtain the values of all elements that can be selected.

 The DashboardDesigner.MasterFilterSet event occurs after the Master Filter is applied to an item or the Master Filter state changes, .
 The MasterFilterSetEventArgs.SelectedValues and MasterFilterSetEventArgs.SelectedRange properties provide you with the selected values or the selected range of the dashboard item that causes the event.